Hotel Continental Saigon

-The Hôtel Continental is a hotel in Ho Chi Minh City, Vietnam.
-It was named after the Hôtel Continental in Paris, and is located in District 1, the central business district of the city.
-The hotel is situated on Đồng Khởi Street by the Saigon Opera House and was built in 1880 during the French colonial period.
+The Hôtel Continental, or also known as Khách sạn Hoàn Cầu in Vietnamese, is a hotel in District 1, the central district of Ho Chi Minh City, Vietnam.
+The hotel is located at the corner of Đồng Khởi Street and Lam Sơn Square, by the Saigon Municipal Theatre.
+It was built in 1880 during the French colonial period and named after the Hôtel Continental in Paris.
 The hotel has undergone refurbishments over the years, while still maintaining the essence of its original architecture and style.
-The hotel is owned by the state-owned Saigon Tourist.
+The hotel is owned by the state-owned Saigontourist Group.

 History

-In the old days, Saigon's roads were simply named by ordinal numbers.
-Starting from the Saigon River bank, Đồng Khởi was the Sixth Road.
-In 1865, the French Commander Admiral De La Grandiere renamed these roads and Sixth Road became Rue Catinat, a bustling place.
-Across the street from the future Continental site, the first foundations and floors for factories were built, the first one for Denis Frere.
-Next was the first drugstore in Saigon, the Solinere Pharmaceutical which opened in 1865.
+In the French colonial Vietnam days, Saigon's roads were simply named by ordinal numbers.
+Starting from the Saigon River bank, Đồng Khởi Street was the Sixth Road and was a busy commercial street.
+In 1865, the French Commander Admiral De La Grandiere renamed these roads and Sixth Road became Rue Catinat.

-In 1878, Pierre Cazeau, a home-appliance and construction material manufacturer, started building the Hotel Continental with the purpose of providing the French traveler a French style of luxury accommodation after a long cruise to the new continent.
-This project took 2 years, and in 1880 the Hotel Continental was inaugurated.
+In 1878, Pierre Cazeau, a home-appliance and construction material manufacturer, started building a hotel with the purpose of providing travelers a French style of luxury accommodation after a long cruise to the new continent.
+This project took two years, and in 1880 the Hotel Continental was inaugurated.

-In the same period, many of Saigon's major colonial buildings were constructed including the Notre Dame Cathedral on Rue Catinat completed in 1880, the Postal and Telecom Service on Rue Catinat completed in 1891, and the Hotel de Ville completed in 1898.

 The hotel was refurbished in 1892 by Mr Grosstephan.
 In 1911, the hotel was sold to Duke Montpensier.
 In 1930, the hotel had a new owner, Mathieu Franchini, a reputed gangster from Corsica, and later his son Philippe who ran the hotel until the Communist takeover in April 1975.

 The Continental had a notable role in the social and political life of Saigon during the French Colonial Era.

 During the First Indochina War the Hotel Continental was frequently referred to as Radio Catinat, since this was the rendezvous point where correspondents, journalists, politicians and businessmen talked about politics, the business news, and current events.

 Following the partition of Vietnam in 1955, Rue Catinat was renamed Tự Do Street, while Place Garnier was renamed Lam Sơn Square.

 During the Vietnam War era the hotel was renamed the Continental Palace and became popular with journalists who nicknamed the ground-floor bar the Continental Shelf.
 Newsweek and Time magazines each had their Saigon bureaux on the second floor of the hotel.

 Following the Fall of Saigon in April 1975 ownership of the hotel was taken over by the Ho Chi Minh City Government and Tự Do Street was renamed Đồng Khởi Street.

-The hotel was closed in 1976 and reopened again in 1986 as the Đồng Khởi.
+The hotel was closed in 1976 and reopened again in 1986.
 The hotel was completely restored from 1988-9 and reopened in 1989 as the Hotel Continental.